Chipinge Central

-Chipinge Central is a constituency of the National Assembly of the Parliament of Zimbabwe located in Manicaland Province.
+Chipinge Central is a constituency represented in the National Assembly of the Parliament of Zimbabwe located in Manicaland Province.
 Its current MP since the 2018 election is Raymore Machingura of ZANU–PF.

 Electoral history

 In the 2008 parliamentary election the seat was won by the ZANU-PF candidate Chitima Alice Mwaemura defeating the MDC candidate from the Morgan Tsvangirai faction, Sithole Samson.